List of Delhi Public School Society schools: Kuwait

 Fahaheel Al-Watanieh Indian Private School or DPS Kuwait is an educational institution in Kuwait established on 11 September 1995.
 Its the first School Affiliated to Delhi Public School Society in the gulf.
 The school is affiliated to the Central Board of Secondary Education.
 The medium of instruction is English.
 At the class XI and XII level, the school offers a choice of three streams – Science, Commerce and Humanities.

 Nepal

 Delhi Public School, Dharan or B.P Koirala Institute of Health Science (BPKIHS) is a school in Dharan, Nepal, run under the aegis of Delhi Public School Society.
 It was established in 1996.

 Qatar

 Delhi Public School - Qatar, also known as DPS-MIS (MIS stands for "Modern Indian School") is an Indian school in Doha.
 It is affiliated to the CBSE board and follows the NCERT syllabus.
-It also has FIITJEE as an option.
+It also has Physics Wallah as an option.
 The pupils are divided among four houses: Lotus, Lily, Rose and Tulip.
 The school takes part in the Annual Model United Nations.
 The school is led by its principal Ms Asna Nafees.